LHC + National fee

 To position Scouting for the future, the BSA will be required to increase the national annual membership fees for both youth and adults.
 This has been a difficult decision that involved the engagement of key stakeholders, but is essential to building a strong, safe, and vibrant Scouting program for our nation’s youth.

-- $25 for Merit Badge Counselors (New Fee applies only for Merit Badge Counselors not already registered as leaders)
+- $25 for Merit Badge Counselors (Applies only for Merit Badge Counselors not already registered as leaders)

-- $50 for Exploring participants Youth & Adult ($5 increase)
+- $50 for Exploring participants (Youth & Adult)

 - $100 for a unit charter/affiliation fee (no change in fee)